-A mantra is simply a word, phrase or syllable that is repeated time and again during meditation.
-Although it’s an age-old practice originating from Asia, it has recently gained wide popularity around the globe.
+A mantra is a word, phrase or syllable that is repeated time and again during meditation.
+Although it’s an age-old practice originating from Buddhist and Hindu traditions in Asia, it has recently gained wide popularity around the globe.
 At their core, mantra meditation techniques have two essential components: mindfulness meditation and chanting mantras.

 People do mantra meditation for different reasons.
-For some, it serves as a kind of general protection – whether taking off or landing on an airplane, riding the bus or even walking.
+For some, it serves an ordinary purpose as a kind of general protection – whether taking off or landing on an airplane, riding the bus or even walking.
 To others, mantra meditation serves a deeper spiritual purpose.
-In the Hindu tradition, there’s communication from the meditator to a higher deity (the mantra) and a resulting interaction from this deity to the meditator (via elements such as light rays, blessings and speech).
-In the Buddhist tradition, there is a much more subtle notion of deity – rather than an external power it is the enlightened essence of our own nature.
+In the Hindu tradition, there’s communication from the meditator to a higher deity through the mantra and a resulting interaction from this deity to the meditator via elements such as light rays, blessings and speech.
+In Buddhism, since it is a non-thesitic tradition, there is a much more subtle notion of deity – rather than an external power it is the essence of our own enlightened nature.
 In this case practicing mantra serves to evoke our hidden positive qualities and confidence.

 How to do mantra meditation